Does your smartphone expire? Sort of

 Phones that are too old can even be dropped by service providers.
 Verizon, for example, no longer supports iPhone 4, 4s, 5, 5c, or 5s models.
 Verizon also stopped supporting first-generation Google Pixels.
 (You can see a full list of devices, services, and apps Verizon no longer supports here.)

 In addition to missing out on updates and being dropped by your provider, your phone’s battery can suffer.
 You’ve likely experienced this, regardless of how old your phone is.
-Over the first few weeks and months, you maybe rarely had to charge your phone.
+Over the first few weeks and months, you may rarely have to charge your phone.
 But over time, you may have found yourself reaching for the charger more frequently and leaving it on for longer periods.

 In case you’re wondering, the average lifespan of a smartphone is about two and a half years, according to USA Today.
 There is a database, endoflife.date, that aggregates the “end-of-life” — when a device is no longer supported or receiving security updates — across countless brands.
 Remember earlier when we mentioned the Google Pixel 3 wasn’t able to get the latest update?
 That’s because its “end of life,” was in October 2021, according to the database.